 Its assumed in the rest of the document that zeppelin user is indeed created and below installation instructions are performed as zeppelin user.

-It's assumed that the node has CentOS 6.x installed on it.
+Its assumed that the node has CentOS 6.x installed on it.
 Although any version of Linux distribution should work fine.
 The working directory of all prerequisite pacakges is /home/zeppelin/prerequisites, although any location could be used.

 Zeppelin can work with multiple versions & distributions of Hadoop.
 A complete list is available here.
 This document assumes Hadoop 2.7.x client libraries including configuration files are installed on Zeppelin node.
 It also assumes /etc/hadoop/conf contains various Hadoop configuration files.
 The location of Hadoop configuration files may vary, hence use appropriate location.

-Spark is supported out of the box and to take advantage of this, you need to Download appropriate version of Spark binary packages from Spark Download page and unzip it.
-Zeppelin can work with multiple versions of Spark.
+Zeppelin can work with multiple versions Spark.
 A complete list is available here.
-This document assumes Spark 1.6.0 is installed at /usr/lib/spark.
+This document assumes Spark 1.3.1 is installed on Zeppelin node at /home/zeppelin/prerequisites/spark.

-Zeppelin configuration needs to be modified to connect to YARN cluster.
-Create a copy of zeppelin environment shell script.
+Zeppelin configurations needs to be modified to connect to YARN cluster.
+Create a copy of zeppelin environment XML

 Set the following properties

 As /etc/hadoop/conf contains various configurations of YARN cluster, Zeppelin can now submit Spark/Hive jobs on YARN cluster form its web interface.
 The value of hdp.version is set to 184.108.40.206-2574.
 This can be obtained by running the following command

 hdp-select status hadoop-client | sed 's/hadoop-client - \(.*\)/\1/' # It returned 220.127.116.11-2574